RMNP Private GuidingNovember 22, 2016

 Approaching Wilson Peak

 A common question in regards to this area is which approach is best suited for climbing Wilson Peak.
 Those climbers who would either like to see Navajo Lake, or are combining a climb of Wilson Peak with the other two 14’ers we recommend the Navajo Basin approach.
 There is a good high camp in Navajo Basin for access to the three peaks.
-For our guests who are only doing Mt.
-Wilson & El Diente, we recommend the Kilpacker Basin approach, as it offers a relatively short backpack to the camping areas, and provides great access to El Diente’s S. Face route and subsequently the traverse over to Mt.
-Wilson.
+For our guests who are only doing Wilson Peak, we utilize the Rock of Ages approach, through the Rock of Ages Col. This is a spectacular hike with grand views the entire way.

 Wilson Peak can be combined with the Mt.
-Wilson/El Diente Traverse, this would require at least two days.
+Wilson/El Diente Traverse, this would require at least 2 – 3 days.